 TGbf Editor: Please add the text at P119L24 in subclause 9.4.2.322 in D1.0 as follows.

 The DMG Sensing Image Range-Doppler-Direction subfield is set to 1 to indicate the capability to report

 four-dimension Range-Doppler-Direction image as a sensing responder.
+(Note that Direction includes TX and RX Beam indexes)